Whether a fashion designer or product developer is covered by an award will depend on:

 - have practical skills in building a garment

-- work co-operatively with others within the industry including pattern makers and garment technicians.
+- work co-operatively with others, including pattern makers and garment technicians.

 Product developers assist designers in taking a design from the initial concept through to production.
 They often do tasks including: